 Reading can help strengthen your child’s decision-making and independent thinking skills.
 And both of these help with everyday communication.
 Consider letting your child choose a book that you both read (or listen to) and talk it through.

 And don’t think you need to give up your story-at-bedtime routine just because your baby isn’t so little anymore: Many parents are surprised that their tween or teen still likes being read to.
 You may want to take turns reading.
 Try fantasy stories or classics from your own childhood, and don’t worry about misread words.
-These approaches will make it fun for you—and for your child.
+These approaches will make it fun for you — and for your child.

 7. Enjoy movies, books, and shows together.

-After finishing a book, movie, or even a live performance, replay the highlights: What did you each like and dislike about plot?
+After finishing a book, movie, or even a live performance, replay the highlights: What did you each like and dislike about the plot?
 How about the characters?
 Did anything happen that your child didn’t understand?
 This engages your child in the story, an important skill when talking with others.

 As a bonus, this kind of sharing also promotes connection between you and your child.
-(For more bonding ideas,
+(For more bonding ideas, read on.)

 Lots of classic games emphasize words and vocabulary.
 These games are great for kids who learn and think differently.
-Plus, when kids play games that focus on language skills they may not be aware of how much interaction is going on with others because the game is so much fun.
+Plus, when kids play games that focus on language skills, they may not be aware of how much interaction is going on with others because the game is so much fun.

 Pictionary and charades ask players to draw or act out scenes while others guess what’s happening.
 They help kids focus on the nonverbal cues of people around them.
 Scrabble and Boggle encourage kids to create and find words from a set of given letters.
 Apples to Apples gets kids pairing funny words and actions.
 Taboo and Buzzword encourage players to think about related words and ideas.